Addiction Risk Factors

 Isn’t it strange how some people seem unaffected by caffeine while others are unable to relax after drinking it?
 Everyone responds differently to a drug’s effects, so what one person enjoys may be intolerable to another.
 How likely it is that someone will continue drug use and develop an addiction depends on factors like these.

 People with mental illnesses like depression, anxiety, attention deficit hyperactivity disorder (ADHD), and others, may be more likely to try drugs and become addicted to them.
 There are many things that could cause this higher risk of addiction.
 One is that some people with mental disorders use drugs because they make them feel better or because they think the drugs help them deal with their problems.
-Also, mental disorders and drugs of abuse affect the same parts of the brain and chemicals.
+Also, mental disorders and drug abuse affect the same parts of the brain and chemicals.
 When the effects of a mental disorder and a drug work together, the risk of becoming addicted may go up.

 Social and other causes of stress